Meet Edgar Review: Set Your Social Media Management On Auto-Pilot

 Meet Edgar (also referred to as Edgar) is a social media automation tool.
 Users can schedule posts, choosing when and where content is published.

-Edgar, in this sense, is no different from better-known social media platforms like Hootsuite or Buffer.
+Edgar, in this sense, is no different from better-known social media platforms like Hootsuite (or Hootsuite Alternatives like Buffer).
 But what makes Edgar special is its ability to repurpose old content.
 Edgar can cycle through your entire library of social media posts over and over if need be.

 Theoretically, you can have Meet Edgar post on social media indefinitely after the initial setup.
 As long as you have a wealth of posts stored, you'll never have to manually create a social media post ever again.